kuznetsovin/go_tachograph_card/README.md

-# Working with tachograph card wiht Go examples
+# Working with tachograph card with Go examples

 Repo includes example app for reading tachograph card and parse result ddd file.